Water voles

 By the end of the 1990s we had lost more than 90% of our nation’s water voles.
 This was due to habitat loss and fragmentation during the 20th century and more recent pressures from non-native American mink.

-Learn more about water voles, our current conservation work to save them and how you can become a vole-unteer with us by following the links below!
+A recent report shows that water vole distribution has declined by 39% across Britain between 2006-2022, and by 31% in England alone.
+Encouragingly, monitoring surveys have found several new strongholds where water voles are doing well, showing that populations can recover where the right conditions are in place.
+Learn more about water voles, our current conservation work to save them and how you can become a vole-unteer with us by exploring the links below!

 -